omaraboumrad/omaraboumrad-site-archive/content/posts/general/all-about-yuris-cancer.md

 The third cycle was the dreaded one.
 Considering we knew what to expect, we were scared shitless of the Vincristine cycle again.
 Yuri was fantastic throughout the period and was eating properly.
 The biggest problem we faced was vomit which was caused by the smell and taste of the laxative he had to take while nauseated.
 The doctor boosted the frequency of Zofran and decided to swap out the laxative he was taking from [Forlax](https://www.drugs.com/uk/forlax-10g-leaflet.html) to [Transilax](https://www.drugs.com/international/transilax.html).

 We got rid of both causes of vomit!
 We got home on Wednesday dreading the side effects of vincristine but none were glaring and Yuri was having calm days and sleepy nights for the first 4 days.
 On the fifth day [monday] Yuri no longer slept properly and started randomly moving around while sleeping and waking up.
 By the 7th day he had major pain in his mouth and had not pooped for 3 days.
 Given his platelets were around 120, we gave him enema and cleared his constipation, however he was still complaining about pain in his mouth and had not eaten for a day.
 Apparently we did not escape the horrors of VDC.
 Yuri has a lot of mouth sores despite all the medication he's taking.
-The doctor swapped out Medistan to [Fluconazole](https://www.drugs.com/mtm/fluconazole.html) but it was to no avail.
-Yuri's pain kept intensifying to a point where we took him to the E/R one day before his 4th cycle where he was given Flucanozle intervenously as well as pain medication.
+The doctor swapped out Medistan temporarily to [Fluconazole](https://www.drugs.com/mtm/fluconazole.html) but it was to no avail.
+Yuri's pain kept intensifying to a point where we took him to the E/R one day before his 4th cycle where he was given Fluconazole intervenously as well as pain medication.

 Or so they say, Paracetamol does nothing for such intense pain.